mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 START SLAVE
 ```
 **NOTE:** Even with `select_master=true` you have to set @@global.gtid_slave_pos
-if any binlog files have been purged on the master.
+if any binlog files have been purged on the primary.
 The server will only stream
 from the start of time if the first binlog file is present.
 See [select_master](#select_master).

- 1. Redirect each slave to replicate from Binlogrouter.
+ 1. Redirect each replica to replicate from Binlogrouter.
 ```
-mysql -u USER -pPASSWORD -h slave-IP -P slave-PORT STOP SLAVE;
+mysql -u USER -pPASSWORD -h replica-IP -P replica-PORT STOP SLAVE;
 CHANGE MASTER TO master_host="maxscale-IP", master_port=binlog-PORT,
 master_user="USER", master_password="PASSWORD",